hrfart/Hyper_params_compare/README.md

 This repository contains a comparison of Hyper-paramater optimization methods.
 Each method is implemented from scratch.

-They Hyperparameter optimization methods to be compared are:
+The Hyperparameter optimization methods to be compared are:

 1) Random Grid search
 2) Bayesian Optimization [1]